On Having Less Thinking: Untangling The Three Principles Psychology from Psychology

 Some of the tools that traditional paths use are for example, a method of self-enquiry where one’s core beliefs are questioned, by very carefully asking, “Who Am I?”, and what are the beliefs that support the idea of being a separate entity, in a world of objects, in a dead universe (for example).
 In terms of the body, ways and means include the yoga of non-duality, that help one carefully observe the nature of the borderless-ness of perceptions and sensations of the body and sense perception, promoting a dissolution of those held patterns of aggression, fear and separation that live in a (seeming) body.
 The body itself is seen to be a set of sensations and perception and ultimately a concept.
 In other words there is the presumption of a body.
 This identification, which is false at bottom, eventually will be seen through.
 The assumption of being a separate entity is behind the fear of death, and the sensed feeling of separation, lack, and the fears and desires that drive thinking and behavior.

 The emphasis should really be on the non-objective nature of reality, and on a kind of self-enquiry that eventually will allow one to entirely free oneself from the central illusion that causes suffering.
 The question is, how many are ready for this?
-Regardless, which should adhere to what is true for us, to what we know.
+Regardless, we should adhere to what is true for us in our experience, to what we know for certain (which isn’t much when you get down to it: I exist and am conscious awareness!).

 The intent to point to an inside-out view is a good one, since the majority of humans live outside-in, particularly in a Western culture, founded on what is seen to be an objective, scientific outlook.
 However, science is limited in scope, as it deals only with phenomena, and not where phenomena appear, which is unlimited consciousness.
 Science cannot approach the qualities of truth, beauty and love inherent in our experience as revealed in self-knowledge.

-As one of my teachers (Laura Lucille) likes to say “It’s simple but not easy”.
+As one of my friends who does meditation groups likes to say, “It’s simple but not easy”.
 It’s not easy to let go of habits accumulated for ages.
 And the mind is stubborn.

 (This article from last Spring may be helpful – I wrote it in response to the central issue of thought-stuckness and transcendence):